zhiburt/tabled/README.md

 It was considered that having a few atomic settings is better rather then have one but feature full.

-But `tabled::settings::themes::*` are a bit diverge from this idea.
+But `tabled::settings::themes::*` diverges a bit from this idea.
 It contains a list of settings which do bigger changes to the table.

 The first one is `Theme` itself.
-You can change layout, set style, colorize, config borders and even revers table with it.
+You can change layout, set style, colorize, config borders and even reverse the table with it.

 ```rust
 use tabled::settings::{